wena04/wena04/README.md

 Currently:
 - Leetcoding & job searching
 - Planning to create a personal website
-- Taking Server Side Development, Systems Programming, and other CSE and INFO courses
+- TA for Frontend and Server Side Development

 ---